MOUNTED FOLLOWERS

 HOUNDS

-Hounds will be kept to one side at meets and should not be approached without the HoundMaster’s permission.
+Hounds will be kept to one side at meets and should not be approached without the Huntsman’s permission.

-If you see a stray hound whilst out Dragging please let any Masters or Staff know.
+If you see a stray hound whilst out draghunting please let any Masters or Staff know.

 If you find a hound who is stuck in brambles, or trapped in wire, do not approach them but let any Masters or Staff know.